 To fly at night (defined as 1/2 hour after sunset to 1/2 hour before sunrise) you need to get further qualifications which is called a “night rating”.

 To fly when you can’t see the ground or around you due to weather conditions, you need an IFR rating (Instrument Flight Rules).
 With this, you can fly through cloud, above cloud, and in other poor visibility conditions, within certain limits for takeoff and landing.

 There is also another rating which is part way towards IFR and is called VFR OTT or Visual Flight Rules Over the Top.
 This allows you to fly over cloud, even if you can’t see the ground, during your trip, as long as you are able to see the ground at your departure and destination.

 Float rating allows you to fly float planes.

 All these ratings require additional briefing and flight training time.

 Question: If I have a problem seeing some colours, can I still be a pilot?

-Yes.
+Yes, but you may be restricted to daytime flying only.
 You will have to complete a colour spectrum eye exam (Farnworth D15 exam) which your Canadian Aviation Medical Examiner will direct you to complete.
 These exams are available at most optometrists.